Management system¶

 command.
 It is responsible for running and stopping controllers on a machine.
 One controller manager must be run by each network node that runs controllers.

 A controller manager connects to the master and accesses the device database through it to determine what controllers need to be run.
 The local network address of the connection is used to filter for only those controllers allocated to the current node.
 Hostname resolution is supported.
-Changes to the device database are tracked and controllers will be stopped and started accordingly.
+Changes to the device database are tracked upon rescan and controllers will be stopped and started accordingly.

 Git integration¶